SIMEXP/GCN_package/README.md

-gcn_package
+simexp_gcn
 ==============================

-The lab package for GCN
+The SIMEXP lab package for GCN

 ### TODO:
  - [ ] Tests for graph construction functions